george-hawkins/mini-quad-2023/tx-setup.md

 feature TELEMETRY
 ```

+Or go to the _Receiver_ tab in _BF Configurator_ and enable it there.

-Then the discover option (see above) will discover many more sensors - RxBAT is now there but it still shows up as 0% for me.
+Now, if you retry the discover option (see above), it will discover many more sensors - RxBAT is now there but it still shows up as 0% for me.

-**TODO:** Most telemetry data gets reported by the FC to the RX, but the RX reports the _Link Quality_ and _RSSI dBm value_.
-If you want this data displayed in the goodles, you may have to:

-> set "RSSI Channel to "Disabled" in the Receiver tab of the Betaflight/iNav Configurator, and RSSI_ADC should be disabled on the Configuration tab

-See [here](https://www.expresslrs.org/quick-start/pre-1stflight/#rssi-and-link-quality) in the ELRS documentation (you've already done the `osd_rssi_dbm_alarm` bit - but notice they use **minus** numbers).

 Buzzer
 ------